UX Case Study

 - A caregiver can intervene immediately if Sara approaches the gap, preventing accidents.

-- Hiring a professional caregiver can be expensive, adding financial strain to the household budget.
+- Hiring a caregiver can be costly and strain the budget.

 Filling the Gap